smartfog/fogflow/doc/en/source/index.rst

 - *data context*: the registered metadata of all available data entities;
 - *usage context*: the expected QoS defined by users.

-By leveraging these contextual information, FogFlow is able to provide optimized QoS with minimal development effort and nearly zero operation overhead.
+Thanks to its advanced intent-based programming model and context-driven service orchestration, FogFlow is able to **provide optimized QoS with minimal development effort and nearly zero operation overhead**.
 Currently, FogFlow has been applied into various business use cases in the areas of retails, smart cities, and smart industry.

 .. toctree::